jdetch/wdi_9_angular_demo_routes/README.md

 ## Angular Routes.

 We are going to dive into Angular Routes.
+Routes are used to "dispatch" a HTTP Request to a URL to some code that will be executed.

+Angular will define a set of routes that will map URL, or paths, to a Controller and View.

 ## Objectives

-* Use a Route to associate a Path with a Controller and View.
+* Define a Route inside the Configuration for a specific application module.
-* Use dependency injection to inject the routing module, ngRoute.
+* Use dependency injection to inject the routing module, ngRoute, into the application module.
+* Use a Route to associate a URL, or path, with a Controller and View.
+* Dispatch a request for a URL to a Controller.
+And associate a View that this Controller will use to generate HTML.

 ## Demo